sefm-conference/2024/_pages/venue.md

  </center>

-- Workshops - Check-In: Opens at 8:45 in front of Sousa Pinto Room, Mathematics Department (Building 11); to be held here (DataMod, ReacTS, and Ibex) and in Auditório José Graça, Civil Engineering Department (building 22, CIFMA).
+- Workshops - Check-In: Opens at 8:45 in front of Sousa Pinto Room, Mathematics Department (Building 11); to be held here (DataMod, ReacTS, and Ibex) and in Auditório José Graça, Mechanics Department (building 22, CIFMA).

 - Main Conference - Check-In: Opens at 8:45 in front of the "Actos Académicos" Room, Rectory Building (Building 25).